Bob Dylan's Masterpiece: "Blood on the Tracks"

 Joan Baez's Life Long Association with Dylan

-Joan Baez covers many of, and does a fabulous job on this one in her beautiful, clear voice.
+Joan Baez covers many of Dylan's songs, and does a fabulous job on this one in her beautiful, clear voice.
 His box set was a happy surprise for me, I discovered beautiful songs I never knew Dylan wrote.
 He gave away an amazing amount of songs to other groups too.
-Bob Dylan’s songs

-She also tells a story about it in her own song "Diamonds and Rust".
+She also tells the story of their romance in her own song "Diamonds and Rust".
 She says Dylan called her from a phone booth in the Midwest (yes, in 1974 there were phone booths, no cell phones) and read her all the lyrics to "Lily, Rosemary and the Jack of Hearts," right after he wrote it.
 She says he sounded like he was “headed for a fall” and her song is definitely an autobiography of their on and off affair together.

 In a You Tube Video, you can see much younger versions of both of them together, looking happy, singing, and Joan is holding up her left hand and sporting a large engagement ring.
 In "Diamonds and Rust," she sings, “Ten years ago, I gave you some cuff links.
 You brought me something.
 We all know what memories can bring.
 They bring diamonds and rust.”
 She also tells him if that’s what he’s offering her now, “She already paid.”
 A long time has passed, and now when she sings this song, its "40 years ago."This back and forth between them even in their songs continues until this day, and she often does great imitations of his "mumbling" in her songs.
 If you can't understand his lyrics, listen to Baez sing one of his songs, and it becomes more clear!